pret/pokecrystal/docs/event_commands.md

 ## `$5D`: <code>loadwildmon <i>mon_id</i>, <i>level</i></code>
-Used in map scripts to load a battle against a specific Pokémon species at a given level.
+Used to load a battle against a specific Pokémon species at a given level.
 See [maps/UnionCaveB2F.asm](https://github.com/pret/pokecrystal/blob/master/maps/UnionCaveB2F.asm#L28) as an example.

 ## `$5E`: <code>loadtrainer <i>trainer_group</i>, <i>trainer_id</i></code>
-Used in map scripts to load a battle against a specific trainer class and a given party id.
+Used to load a battle against a specific trainer class and a given party id.

 ## `$5F`: `startbattle`
-Used in map scripts directly following either a `loadwildmon` or a `loadtrainer`.
+Used directly following either a `loadwildmon` or a `loadtrainer`.

 ## `$60`: `reloadmapafterbattle`
-Used in map scripts following a `startbattle`.
+Used following a `startbattle`.
 Reloads the map after the battle is over.

 ## `$61`: <code>catchtutorial <i>byte</i></code>